CERIT-SC/puppet-yum/REFERENCE.md

 Data type: `String`

-filepath for the versionlocks
+filepath for the versionlock.list, default based on your system.

-Default value: `'/etc/yum/pluginconf.d/versionlock.list'`

 ## Defined types